-Mark Berry is Associate Professor of Percussion at Western Kentucky University.
+Dr. Mark Berry is Professor of Percussion at Western Kentucky University.
 He is Principal Timpanist with Orchestra Kentucky, a position he has held since 2002.
 As timpanist and percussionist, he has performed with the Fort Wayne Philharmonic, the Cleveland Baroque Ensemble, the Evansville Philharmonic Orchestra, the Owensboro Symphony, the Cantari Singers of Columbus, the Great Lakes Symphony Orchestra, the Westerville Symphony, the Jackson Symphony Orchestra, and the Adrian Symphony Orchestra.

 Dr. Berry's three solo CD recordings can be heard on the Soundset record label.
 An avid composer, Berry’s compositions are published by Bachovich Music Publishing, C-Alan Publications, HoneyRock Publishing, Living Sound Publications, and Tapspace Publications.
 He has also published several articles in Percussive Notes and is a recognized authority on the triangle—its history, repertoire, and instrument design.